The Look On GOP Senators Faces While Christine Ford Testifies Is Hard Not To Notice

 As it is with such monumental hearings, the optics of the testimony and the questioning are heavily discussed in media.
 In the case of the California professor appearing in front of the Republicans and Democrats, people noted several things.

-At different points of the hearing, Democrats vocalized their gratitude for Ford for sharing her experience and coming to Capitol Hill in spite of her fear of flying.
+At different points of the hearing, Democrats vocalized their gratitude for Ford for sharing her experience and coming to Capitol Hill in spite of her fear of flying and speaking out publicly.
 In his opening remarks to Ford, Connecticut Democratic Sen. Richard Blumenthal took a moment to thank Ford in detail.

 "You have given America an amazing teaching moment," the senator said.
 "You have inspired and enlightened America.
 You have inspired and given courage to women to come forward."
 It is at this point in the hearing during the senator's remarks that one can see a quiet Ford holding her tears back.